Buy Monstera Marmorata Online

 Monstera Marmorata, known as the Swiss Cheese Plant or split-leaf philodendron, is a tropical vine with enormous heart-shaped leaves that can spread out up to four feet.
 Monstera prefers full sun and humid conditions and will grow to about three feet in diameter given proper care.

-Monstera Marmorata, also known as the ‘mock pineapple’ or ‘Pineapple Guava’, is an incredibly stunning indoor plant with stunning leaves.
-These very green and glossy leaves are some of the most fascinating you will ever encounter.
-They do not appear to be real at all due to the incredible symmetry and shape.
-Its large and elongated leaves usually grow upwards of six feet tall.
+Monstera Marmorata, often known as the mock pineapple’ or ‘Pineapple Guava,’ is a gorgeous indoor plant with beautiful foliage.
+These extremely green and shiny leaves are among the most attractive you will ever come across.
+Because of their remarkable symmetry and shape, they do not appear to be real.
+Its huge, elongated leaves can grow up to six feet tall.

-Monstera Marmorata , also known as Chinese Monstera, are striking plants with heart shaped leaves.
-These plants grow best in a east or sud-east window.
-Plant will produce small white flowers that attract flying insects to your garden.
-Use this plant to disguise unsightly power bars and stand them on end next to a south facing window.
+Monstera Marmorata, often known as Chinese Monstera, has eye-catching heart-shaped leaves.
+These plants thrive in an east or southeast window.
+Small white blooms will bloom on the shrub, attracting flying insects to your landscape.
+Use this plant to hide ugly power bars and place them near a south-facing window.

-Plants can grow to be over 6 feet tall in the greenhouse, but indoor plants stay much smaller, growing to about 3 – 4 feet tall.
-Occasionally pinch back for bushiness.
-Monstera will only root from cuttings taken from new growth, but rooting hormone does help speed up the rooting process.
+Plants in the greenhouse can grow to be over 6 feet tall, but indoor plants are much smaller, growing to roughly 3 – 4 feet tall.
+Pinch back occasionally for business.
+Monstera will only root from cuttings taken from young growth, however rooting hormone aids in the process.

-Monstera Marmorata, also called the Swiss cheese plant or zucchini vine, is a large vine that develops patterned leaves as it grows to provide shade for its fruit.
-The fruits, which start out green and then turn yellow, can reach up to 16 inches in diameter.
-Monstera is a low-maintenance houseplant that requires little pruning, but thrives in bright, indirect light.
-It is tolerant of neglect, surviving dry conditions and neglectful watering schedules.
+Monstera Marmorata, often known as the Swiss cheese plant or zucchini vine, is a huge vine with patterned leaves that offer cover for its fruit as it grows.
+The fruits, which begin green and eventually change yellow, can grow to be as large as 16 inches in diameter.
+Monstera is a low-maintenance houseplant that thrives in bright, indirect light and requires minimal trimming.
+It can withstand neglect, surviving dry weather and negligent watering schedules.

-Monstera is a great tough indoor plant originating from the tropical jungles of Ecuador.
-It also likes to be positioned in bright dappled shade and needs plenty of moisture.
-Monstera should not be placed near air-conditioning or dry heaters to avoid leaf dropping.
+Monstera is a strong indoor plant that originated in Ecuador’s tropical jungles.
+It also likes strong dappled light and requires plenty of moisture.
+To avoid leaf drop, Monstera should not be planted near air conditioning or dry heaters.

-Monstera is a genus of about 60 species of vines and trailers native to rainforests and cloud forests in Southern Mexico through Central America to northwestern South America.
-Monstera, also known as Swiss Cheese Plant, belongs to the arum family (Araceae) in the monotypic subfamily Monsteroideae.
+Monstera is a genus of roughly 60 vines and trailers native to the rainforests and cloud forests of southern Mexico, Central America, and northwestern South America.
+Monstera, often known as the Swiss Cheese Plant, is a member of the Araceae family and the monotypic subfamily Monsteroideae.